albertoacerbi/website/content/publication/2022_HN_chains/index.md

 summary: ""

 tags:
-- cultural attraction
+- digital media and cultural evolution
-- digital media
+- cultural attraction and cultural evolution

 title: From storytelling to Facebook.
 Content biases when retelling or sharing a story
 url_code: https://osf.io/5yh4u/